Worst-Case Services and State-Based Scheduling: The Service Model

-tasks unserved after slot $t$.
-Then $b^\omega$ is a state variable that can be updated using (\ref{E:bUpdate}).
-As in the above equations, unless noted otherwise, all variables are implicitly indexed by current slot $t$.
+tasks unserved after slot~$t$.
+As in (\ref{E:qomega})-(\ref{E:bUpdate}), unless noted otherwise, all variables are implicitly indexed by current slot~$t$.
 To index $t+1$, we add a dot, as in $\dot{b}^\omega$.
 To index $t+2$, we add two dots, and so on.